-The Pacific Northwest has wild blueberries growing all over it.
+The coast of BC has wild blueberries growing all over it.
 These low bush blueberry plants are primarily spread by rhizomes or underground runners, which produce new roots and stems.
-All shoots arising from the same root system have similar characteristics and are clones of the original root system..
+All shoots arising from the same root system have similar characteristics and are clones of the original root system.

 These early inhabitants were the first to burn their Wild Blueberry areas to encourage the growth of new plants.
 Wild blueberries are nutritious and are a good source of Vitamin C and dietary fiber.
 There is no fat, sodium or cholesterol and only 80 calories per cup of berries.